News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

-I can speak to the Kareewe team specifically.
-I just see them really enjoying kind of a learning explosion that’s come through this course I’m teaching.
-It’s really cool to hear them say, wow, were never taught this before, and our translations are going to better.
+I can speak to the Kerewe team specifically.
+I just see them really enjoying, kind of, a learning explosion that’s come through this course I’m teaching.
+It’s really cool to hear them say, wow, we were never taught this before, and our translations are going to better.
 It’s exciting to come in so early in the stage of their translations that we can work on these translation theories and issues and talk to them about how it relates to their project and how it relates to their work.
 And this is what exegesis is, and how is that going to affect your first draft and tell me how it’s going to work for you.
 And so it’s really exciting to see that learning happening and it’s affecting their translation work positively.

 20:19